naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 Loader | Scripts- (Addressable, Project) | Configuration of the resource loader used with naninovel script resources.
 Initialization Script | Null | Name of the script to play right after the engine initialization.
 Title Script | Null | Name of the script to play when showing the Title UI.
-Can be used to setup the title screen scene (backgound, music, etc).
+Can be used to setup the title screen scene (background, music, etc).
 Start Game Script | Null | Name of the script to play when starting a new game.
 Will use first available when not provided.
 Auto Add Scripts | True | Whether to automatically add created naninovel scripts to the resources.
 Hot Reload Scripts | True | Whether to reload modified (both via visual and external editors) scripts and apply changes during playmode without restarting the playback.
-Count Total Commands | False | Whether to calculate number of commands existing in all the available naninovel scripts on service initalization.
-If you don't use `TotalCommandsCount` property of a script manager and `CalculateProgress` function in naninovel script expressions, disable to reduce engine initalization time.
+Count Total Commands | False | Whether to calculate number of commands existing in all the available naninovel scripts on service initialization.
+If you don't use `TotalCommandsCount` property of a script manager and `CalculateProgress` function in naninovel script expressions, disable to reduce engine initialization time.
 Enable Visual Editor | True | Whether to show visual script editor when a script is selected.
 Hide Unused Parameters | True | Whether to hide un-assigned parameters of the command lines when the line is not hovered or focused.
 Insert Line Key | Space | Hot key used to show `Insert Line` window when the visual editor is in focus.
 Set to `None` to disable.